andreaferretti/paths-js/README.md

 It is distributed as an AMD module.
 If you use [RequireJS] [9], you can use a configuration such as

     require.config({
-      'paths': 'components/paths-js/dist/paths'
+      'paths': 'components/paths-js/dist/amd'
     });

 (the actual path will depend on your bower configuration).
 Then import the various modules like

     var Pie = require('paths/pie');

-In the future, I will provide other ways to leverage Paths.js, either as a CommonJS module for use in node, or as a global.
+If you want to use it on the server, just do

+    npm install paths-js

+to install it and then

+    var Pie = require('paths-js/pie');

+Paths.js is not distributed as a global object yet, but this will be possibly the case in the future.

 Low level API
 -------------